isomerpages/ema-pl/_events/1a-segc-overview.md

 2. Approach your teacher to register and submit your entry, including the URL to your video.

-3. Registration period opens from 1 March to 15 April 2021.
+3. Registration period opens from 1 March to 25 April 2021 (extended from 15 April).

 **Phase 2 – Clinic Sessions:**